-‘Unpack my Heart with Words’: Reading and Writing as a Health Intervention for Traumatised Children,Young Refugees and Asylum Seekers (Jessica Kingsley Publications, July 2014)
+‘Unpack my Heart with Words’: Reading and Writing as a Health Intervention for Traumatised Children,Young Refugees and Asylum Seekers , (Hatchards, July 2014)

 _Presented at Culture, Conflict and Creativity, 15th European Symposium in Group Analysis, 2011

-Marion’s most recent book concerns her work as Writer in Residence at the Baobab Centre for Young Survivors in Exile, with a brief for using literature as an intervention for health for traumatised young asylum seekers and refugees.
-Over a period of four years, she gave and recorded sessions with groups of the hurt young people (aged from 12 to 26 years), using her background in psychology, and long years of experience in teaching literature, and writing her own plays and short stories, she began to work with young asylum seekers ‘silenced’ by war violence, which led to her decision to research the subject and to write about her discoveries on literature and writing as a therapeutic intervention with young war victims.
+This concerns her work as Writer in Residence at the Baobab Center for Young Survivors in Exile, with a brief for using literature as an intervention for health for traumatised young asylum seekers and refugees.
+Over a period of four years, sessions were recorded sessions with groups of the hurt young people (aged from 12 to 26 years), using a background in psychology, and long years of experience in teaching and writing to work with young asylum seekers silenced by war violence,

-Marion drew on her experience with teaching literature to groups for many years at Birkbeck Extramural Department, London University, and Creative Writing at Morley College and City Lit. she aslo taught Script Writing at London Metropolitan Univeristy,
+drawing on experience with teaching literature to groups for many years at Birkbeck Extramural Department, London University, Creative Writing at Morley College and City Lit and Script Writing for London Metropolitan University,

 She was selected for the Paul Hamlyn Writers in Schools Project (2008), a research project on the effectiveness of writers in schools, where she taught the making of a graphic novel.